Kingswear: Transport

 Kingswear railway station is located on the river front in the centre of Kingswear, and is the terminus of the Dartmouth Steam Railway, a seasonally operated heritage railway.
 The nearest National Rail stations are Totnes station, on the main line from Exeter to Plymouth, and Paignton station, the terminus of a branch from Newton Abbot.
 The steam railway's Paignton terminus is adjacent to the National Rail station.
 Bus services operated by Stagecoach connect Kingswear with Brixham and Paignton, and other bus services in Dartmouth can be reached by ferry.

-It was intended to build a station in Dartmouth as part of a proposed continuation towards Plymouth but when the railway could not cross the Dart, they built a terminus in Kingswear instead and the line to Plymouth from Newton Abbot was routed via Totnes and South Brent[("125 Glorious Years" ISBN 0 9514943 0 g page 13)].
+It was intended to build a station in Dartmouth as part of a proposed continuation towards Plymouth but when the railway could not cross the Dart, they built a terminus in Kingswear instead and the line to Plymouth from Newton Abbot was routed via Totnes and South Brent.
 The Station Cafe in Dartmouth was originally Dartmouth Station which was built when the new embankment was opened in 1885.
 The village is also served by Greenway Halt railway station, also on the Dartmouth Steam Railway.

 Kingswear is linked to Dartmouth, on the other side of the River Dart, by three ferries.
 The Higher Ferry and the Lower Ferry are both vehicular ferries.
 The Passenger Ferry, as its name suggests, carries only passengers.
 The nearest bridge across the Dart is in Totnes, some 12 mi away by road.

 The 630 mi long South West Coast Path crosses from Dartmouth on the ferry and then follows the coast around towards Brixham.